 Eating probably the most amazing filet mignon of my life at Sidney Street Cafe.
-I loved everything about this restaurant –– the food, wine, vibe, neighborhood….it’s truly a gem!
+I loved everything about this restaurant –– the food, wine, vibe, neighborhood….it was truly a gem.

 My first sight of Sedona red rock.
 Driving into town I witnessed one of the most raw yet beautiful landscapes I’d ever laid eyes on.
 I still smile to myself each time I think of that moment.

-Bohemian Camden Town, where I purchased a black leather biker jacket for about $75.
-(That was a long time ago!)
+Bohemian Camden Town in the ’90s, when I purchased a black leather biker jacket for about $75.

 The afternoon I spent wandering La Ronda.
 I became immersed and involved in local culture my very first day in the country as I window shopped on this quaint, cobblestone street.

 An absolute perfect dinner at Ristorante La Giostra.
 Every bite, every sip of wine, and the service ––all were impeccable.
 The owner was charming, friendly and engaging.
-My husband and I were on our honeymoon and he made us feel like we were old friends.
 A night to remember!

-I lost my cell phone on my first evening in Barbados.
-I discovered that my phone was missing when I arrived to dinner at The Atlantis Hotel.
+On my first night here, I discovered that my phone was missing when I arrived to dinner at The Atlantis Hotel.
 Carol was working the front desk and made a few phone calls, and unbelievably, my phone turned up.
-I had left it outside on a table by the pool of our hotel.
+I had left it outside on a table by the pool of my hotel.
 The security guard had found it and kept it for me until I returned later that evening.
 I knew then that I loved Barbados.

 Napa Valley, CA

 Tasting wine at Clos de Val.
-We visited eight or nine wineries that day, but Clos de Val’s wines were a stand-out.
+I visited eight or nine wineries that day, but Clos de Val’s wines were a stand-out.
 The Carneros Pinot Noir is still one of my favorite reds.

 Riding all over town in a rickshaw.
 I mean –– everywhere.
 That was the only time I’ve ever been in a rickshaw, and Charleston is the ideal city to have someone pedal you around town.
 Try it!